 There is new evidence that mesothelioma can affect more than just the part of the body where a tumor occurs.
 Along with lung-related symptoms such as coughing and shortness of breath, a new study suggests that shoulder pain can also be an early sign of malignant pleural mesothelioma.

-In most cases, the shoulder pain among mesothelioma patients was relatively mild, with an average severity of 4 on a scale of one to ten.
+In most cases, the shoulder pain among mesothelioma patients was relatively mild, with an average severity of 4 on a scale of 1 to 10.
 But five of the seven patients who reported shoulder pain also said they had limited mobility in their shoulders.
 In one case, the limited motion and dysfunction were “at an advanced stage.”

 Two of the mesothelioma patients were also found to have neuralgia, a stabbing or burning pain that occurs along a damaged nerve.